jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/make_tdd_environment_automatically.rst

 * I hold :kbd:`ctrl` on the keyboard, then click on ``tests/test_magic_again.py`` to open it in the :ref:`editor<2 editors>` then make the test pass

-* I click in the terminal_ and use :kbd:`q` on the keyboard to leave the tests, the terminal_ shows
+* I click in the terminal_, then use :kbd:`q` on the keyboard to leave the tests, the terminal_ shows

   .. code-block:: shell